Feeling of heaviness in vaginal area? pressure in your pelvis?

-PFM training and Pessaries can be a valuable therapeutic tools to relieve symptoms of POP and for a conservative approach.
+PFM training and Pessaries can be valuable therapeutic tools to relieve symptoms of POP and for a conservative approach.

-Physiotherapists trained in Pelvic Floor Physiotherapy can help assess tissue laxity and muscle strength and provide appropriate management options from pelvic floor muscle training and relaxation training to address the pressure system from above or below.
+Physiotherapists trained in Pelvic Floor Physiotherapy can help assess tissue laxity and muscle strength and provide appropriate management options from pelvic floor muscle training and relaxation training to address the pressure system from above or below as part of prolapse physio treatment.
 Pessaries management or provide appropriate referrals to address the dysfunction.

-Physiotherapy-based treatment for POP is identified in research and has focused on prevention, early diagnosis, and treatments.
+Physiotherapy-based treatment for Pelvic Organ Prolapse is identified in research and has focused on prevention, early diagnosis, and treatments.

-Pelvic floor physiotherapy with exercise prescription and monitoring is useful in treating and preventing functional disorders of the pelvic floor.
+Pelvic floor physiotherapy exercises prescription and monitoring are useful in treating and preventing functional disorders of the pelvic floor.
+Proper prolapse physio or physiotherapy for pelvic organ prolapse is essential for individuals experiencing pelvic organ prolapse to manage their symptoms effectively.

 In Conclusion, education and awareness are vital among women and professionals in taking conservative approaches for pelvic organ prolapse as a first line of management and preventative measure, with a multi-professional team approach in treatment decision-making.